Genivia/Husky/README.md

     queens.sky            the queens problem
     semantics.sky         denotational semantics example

+After starting Husky, load any one of the example .sky files with:

+    > load "examples/<filename>".

+To delete examples from memory and reset Husky to system defaults:

+    > reset.

 To create a stand-alone executable, start Prolog using `swipl' and enter:

     :- [husky].